 When you are home, follow your doctor's instructions, which may include:

 - Removing the dressing the morning after surgery.

 - Avoiding heavy lifting.

-- Not drinking carbonated beverages for two days.
+- Not drinking carbonated beverages for a brief period.

 Call Your Doctor

 It is important to monitor your recovery.
 Alert your doctor to any problems.
 If any of the following occur, call your doctor: